Punt gun

 A punt gun is a type of extremely large shotgun used in the 19th and early 20th centuries for shooting large numbers of waterfowl for commercial harvesting operations.
 These weapons are characteristically too large for an individual to fire from the shoulder or often carry alone, but unlike artillery pieces, punt guns are able to be aimed and fired by a single person from a mount.
-In this case, the mount is typically a small watercraft (e.g. a punt).
+In this case, the mount is typically a small watercraft (e.g., a punt).
 Many early models appear similar to over-sized versions of shoulder weapons of the time with full-length wooden stocks with a normal-sized shoulder stock.
-Most later variations do away with the full-length stock — especially more modern models — and have mounting hardware fixed to the gun to allow them to be fitted to a pintle.
+Most later variations do away with the full-length stock – especially more modern models – and have mounting hardware fixed to the gun to allow them to be fitted to a pintle.

 Operation and usage

 Punt guns were usually custom-designed and varied widely, but could have bore diameters exceeding 2 in and fire over a pound (≈ 0.45 kg) of shot at a time.
 A single shot could kill over 50 waterfowl resting on the water's surface.
 They were too big to hold and the recoil was so large that they had to be mounted directly on punts used for hunting, hence their name.
-Hunters would manoeuvre their punts quietly into line and range of the flock using poles or oars to avoid startling them.
+Hunters would maneuver their punts quietly into line and range of the flock using poles or oars to avoid startling them.
 Generally, the gun was fixed to the punt; thus the hunter would manoeuvre the entire boat in order to aim the gun.
 The guns were sufficiently powerful, and the punts sufficiently small, that firing the gun often propelled the punt backwards several inches or more.
 To improve efficiency, hunters could work in fleets of up to around ten punts.

 Punt guns are usually muzzle-loaded with a lock similar to muskets or rifles of the day including flintlock, percussion, and more modern types.
 Holland & Holland offered models using breech loading and standardized shotgun shells in both brass and combined paper and brass base in the 1890s via custom order.
-Double-barreled models also existed, typically in the smaller 8-gauge loadings.
+Double-barrelled models also existed, typically in the smaller 8-gauge loadings.
 In most cases, these guns were work-guns with little additional adornment in surviving examples.
 Many appearing in modern auctions have signs of being repaired or upgraded in some fashion, such as upgrading a flintlock action to a more modern percussion system or refinishing by rebluing the piece.

 In the United States, this practice depleted stocks of wild waterfowl and by the 1860s most states had banned the practice.
 The Lacey Act of 1900 banned the transport of wild game across state lines, and the practice of market hunting was outlawed by a series of federal laws in 1918.
 While use and possession of punt guns is still legal in the United States, Federal regulations prohibit their use in migratory waterfowl hunting.